-To the north of the station is Gleneagles Hotel (Gleneagles Hotel, Golf Course and Spa ) originally conceived by the Caledonian Railway.
+To the north of the station is Gleneagles Hotel (Gleneagles Hotel, Golf Course and Spa ) originally conceived by the Caledonian Railway, the rebuilt station being part of an overall plan to develop a resort.
+A fine wide road ran between station entrance and hotel and a goods only siding served the hotel from the Crieff branch.

 The line between Stirling and Perth is supported and promoted by the Strathallan Community Rail Partnership.